AusClimateService/npcp/reports/phase1/phase1_report.md

 some bias still persisted and tended to have its own unique spatial characteristics (i.e. different from the GCM; e.g. Figure 3).
-When bias correction was applied to RCM output following the historical assessment task protocol (i.e. with an overlapping training and correction period), those biases were typically almost completely eliminated.
+When bias correction was applied to RCM output following the calibration assessment task protocol (i.e. with an overlapping training and correction period), those biases were typically almost completely eliminated.
 The exception was the MBCn method,